HanzgitH/pluginnode-install/README.md

     - logrotate

 #Credit mentions:
- - nmzn - Creator of orginal docker install.
+ - nmzn - Creator of orginal auto docker install.

 # Please take note:
 - "./install_node.sh" does not include the docker installation.
 If you have no Docker installed on your VPS you need to first run: